thin-edge/c8y-tedge/README.md

 * Create the device certificate (if required)
 * Fetch public device certificate and upload it to Cumulocity IoT (private key does not leave the device)
 * Open the device in the Cumulocity IoT Device Management application

+## Test cases

+* bootstrap new device
+* rebootstrap changing the c8y.url to a different target